Put those two statements together, and you have the makings of the biggest economic opportunity of the 21st century.

 What's said is done

-Starting to clean up China and having a clean China are monumentally different realities; however, the country's Xinhua News Agency recently reported on some of the significant penalties that have been levied on polluters.
-For example, "Companies that were identified as violating environmental laws were barred from the Canton Fair ... the most important channel for Chinese exporters to expand overseas."
+Starting to clean up China and having a clean China are monumentally different realities; however, some progress is being made.
+The country's Xinhua News Agency recently reported on some of the significant penalties that have been levied on polluters: "Companies that were identified as violating environmental laws were barred from the Canton Fair ... the most important channel for Chinese exporters to expand overseas."
 What's more, the China Banking Regulatory Commission has "banned loans to blacklisted companies."

 In other words, bad environmental practices will get you cut off from international trade and access to capital.
 For a small, growing business in China, that will mean fast failure.